ajimenezh/CarND-MPC/README.md

 First of all, to be able to take into account the latency, we can use a timestep bigger than the latency, which works quite well.

-Another possible solution is to use the equations of the evolution of the state, and calculate the position after a time equal to the latency, but I couldn't make this approach work, the vehicle started turn left and right alternatively, until it goes off the road.
+Another possible solution is to use the equations of the evolution of the state, and calculate the position after a time equal to the latency.
+Because psi is equal to zero in the local reference frame, we use the steering angle, and the equations are:

+	psi = -delta (the steering angle)
+	px = px + v * cos(psi)*latency
+	py = py + v * sin(psi)*latency
+	cte = cte + v*sin(epsi)*latency
+	epsi = epsi - v*delta*latency/Lf (we need to multiply delta by -1)
+	psi = psi - v*delta*latency/Lf
+	v = v + a*latency

+(the order of the quations is important, because we need to use psi and v before updating them)

+With this equations we take into account the latency, because we predict the state of the vehicle in the instant we are going to solve.